henningte/redoxpeat/README.md

 Please cite this compendium as:

-> Henning Teickner, Chuanyu Gao, Klaus-Holger Knorr, (2021).
+> Henning Teickner, Chuanyu Gao, Klaus-Holger Knorr, (2022).
 > *Reproducible research compendium with R code and data for:
 > ‘Electrochemical Properties of Peat Particulate Organic Matter on a
 > Global Scale: Relation to Peat Chemistry and Degree of
 > Decomposition’*.
-Accessed 20 Dec 2021.
+Accessed 05 Feb 2022.
 Online at
 > <https://doi.org/10.5281/zenodo.5792970>

 ### Licenses